 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-- Promotion valid through 1 March 2021
+- Promotion valid through 24 June 2022

 - Purchased Avios are not refundable once confirmed.

-It couldn’t be any simpler: Anyone buying at least 2,000 Avios will get a 50% bonus added in.
+It couldn’t be any simpler: Anyone buying at least 1,000 Avios will get a 50% bonus added in.

 Why Iberia Plus?

-I’ve mentioned Iberia Plus before as it’s a loyalty program to which everyone who collects Avios should belong, and there are 3 main reasons for this:
+I’ve mentioned Iberia Plus before as it’s a loyalty program to which everyone who collects Avios should belong, and there are 2 main reasons for this:

 What all this means is that Avios in an Iberia Plus account can often be put to better use than a similar number of Avios in a British Airways Executive Club account.

-You’re unlikely to find many Business Class non-stop cash fares on full-service carriers that can compete with that price.
+That’s a fantastic deal and you’re unlikely to find many Business Class non-stop cash fares on full-service carriers that can compete with that price.

-If you’re originating in Europe there are some similarly great deals to be had…like this one to Rio:
+If you’re originating in Europe, there are some similarly great deals to be had…like this one to Rio:

 The further you fly the less amazing the deal becomes as the number of Avios required for the redemption increases disproportionately to the cash price you’d have to pay for the same flights, but there are still other good deals to be had if you put in a bit of time to find them.

 Iberia Avios sales are processed by Points.com so that eliminates the scope to earn a travel/flight/airline bonus by using a credit card that offers bonus points for shopping in one of those categories, but that doesn’t mean that you should simply use whatever credit card you feel like using.

-If things line up then it’s probably safe to buy in this promotion and you’re probably getting a very good deal.
+If things line up then it’s probably safe to buy however Avios you need in this promotion and you’re probably getting a very good deal.
 Otherwise, just move on.